Introduction to Spatial Audio

 Guess the Environment?

-Sound Sources in a Free Field
+Sound Intensity in a Free Field

 Sound Directivity